FabianDim/InvokeInvoiceSystem/README.md

 & .\out\build\x64-release\InvokeInvoiceSystem.exe
 ```

 Keep MongoDB running while using account mode.
-The desktop executable starts its own HTTP server on `127.0.0.1:1234`; no separate backend process is needed.
+At startup, the desktop executable attempts to start its own HTTP server on `127.0.0.1:1234`; no separate backend process is needed.
 That port must be free for account mode, so run one app instance at a time.
-Offline mode bypasses the HTTP server and database entirely.
+Offline invoice operations run in memory without HTTP requests or a database connection.

-### 5. Create your first invoice
+### 5. Create your first account invoice

 1. Sign up for an account, then log in.
 2. Select **Configure business** on the dashboard and save your business details.
 You can include a website and a PNG or JPEG logo up to 5 MB.
 3. Choose the business on the dashboard, then use **Create new client** to save a client for it.
 You can also add reusable stock with **Create stock item**.
 4. Select **Create new invoice** and choose a saved client.
 Enter the invoice number, file name, output folder, creation date and due date.
 The available theme is **PEECE**.
-5. Select **Next**, add invoice items with their quantities and prices, then select **Finish invoice**.
+5. Select **Next**, then choose **New item** or **Saved stock**.
+Enter a positive whole invoice quantity and a non-negative price, then select **Add item**.
+New items can be used just for this invoice, or saved with **Save this item to business stock** for reuse.
+Select **Finish invoice** once you have added all items.
 6. Open the PDF in your chosen output folder.
 File-name spaces are replaced with underscores, and `.pdf` is appended if needed.

+## Try the offline invoice demo

+This walkthrough also serves as a manual smoke test.
+No account or MongoDB server is needed; the application still requires the build dependencies above.

+1. On the login or landing screen, select **Create an offline invoice**.
+Check that the offline banner and **Exit demo** button appear.
+2. Enter `Demo business` as the business name and select **Use in demo**.
+Other business fields can remain blank.
+The dashboard selects the new business automatically.
+3. Select **Create new client**, enter `Demo client` as the name and select **Use in demo**.
+Other client fields can remain blank.
+4. Select **Create new invoice**, choose `Demo client`, enter invoice number `DEMO-001` and file name `demo invoice`, and choose an existing, writable output folder.
+Review the creation and due dates, keep the **PEECE** theme, then select **Next**.
+5. Keep **New item** selected, enter `Demo service`, invoice quantity `2` and price each `15.50`, then select **Add item**.
+Reusable stock is optional: select **Keep this item in demo stock** before adding it to make it available under **Demo stock** during this session.
+You can also add stock through **Create stock item** on the dashboard.
+6. Select **Finish invoice**.
+Check for the **PDF saved** message and open `demo_invoice.pdf` in the chosen folder.
+Verify the business, client, invoice number, dates and item; the two units at `15.50` should total `31.00`.
+7. Select **Exit demo**, then enter the demo again.
+Check that the previous business, client and invoice items are gone.
+The exported PDF remains on disk.

+The demo starts empty each time.
+Keeping an item in demo stock makes it reusable only within the current demo session; it does not save it to an account.
+A failed PDF export displays an error and allows you to retry.

 ## Features

 In both account and offline mode, only the business name, client name, and stock item name and price are required when creating records.
 ABN/ACN, contact details, address, website, logo and stock metadata are optional.
 Blank stock-on-hand and margin default to zero; blank units default to `each`.
-Invoice line items still need a positive quantity and a valid price.
+Invoice line items still need a positive whole quantity and a non-negative price.

 - Offline invoice demo with temporary businesses, clients and stock, plus local PDF export.
 - Account registration and login with bcrypt password hashing.